-(a) The owner or operator of a C&DLF unit must maintain and operate the facility in accordance with the operation plan prepared in accordance with this Rule.
-The operation plan must be submitted in accordance with Rule .0535 of this Section.
-Each phase of operation must be defined by an area which contains approximately five years of disposal capacity.
+(a) The owner or operator of a C&DLF unit shall maintain and operate the facility in accordance with the operation plan prepared in accordance with this Rule.

 (1) Operation drawings.
-Drawings must be prepared for each phase of landfill development.
-The drawings must be consistent with the engineering plan and prepared in a format which is useable for the landfill operator.
-The operation drawings must illustrate the following:
+Drawings shall be prepared for each proposed area of landfill development.
+The drawings shall be consistent with the engineering plan and shall illustrate the following:

 (A) existing conditions including the known limits of existing disposal areas;

 (B) progression of operation including initial waste placement, daily operations, yearly contour transitions, and final contours;

 (C) any stormwater controls for active and inactive subcells, if included in the engineering plan;

 (D) special waste handling areas, such as any asbestos disposal area, within the C&DLF unit;

 (2) Operation report.
 The report shall provide a narrative discussion of the operation drawings and contain a description of the facility operation that conforms to the requirements of Paragraphs (c) through (o) of this Rule.

 (1) A C&DLF shall accept only those solid wastes that it is permitted to receive.
 The landfill owner or operator shall notify the Division within 24 hours of attempted disposal of any waste the C&DLF is not permitted to receive, including waste from outside the area the C&DLF is permitted to serve.